tfsservice18/Test/view/README.md

-# React Redux Scaffolding
+# Light Portal

-A scaffolding application that uses React, Redux and Material Design.
+A portal to provide hassle free authentication.

 ## Prerequisites